Coal Combustion Residuals (CCR)

 Utilities are required to post documents and reports relative to the requirements of the CCR Rule to a website they maintain.
 Links to these websites are provided at the bottom of this page.

-The U.S. EPA maintains a website that you can search for more information about coal ash.
+The U.S. EPA maintains a website that you can search for more information about coal ash, or you can reference the Coal Comubstion Residuals Fact Sheet (available on the IDEM Fact Sheets page).
 The CCR Rule is found in 40 CFR 257, Subpart D.

 Indiana CCR Regulations and Future Updates